DVB-H: Service launches

 In the United States, Crown Castle had rolled out a DVB-H offering through a company they created called Modeo in 2006.
 It was initially offered in New York, but it was eventually terminated in 2007.
 Modeo was attempting to compete head-to-head with MediaFLO; which is both a Mobile TV company and Mobile TV Standard created by Qualcomm.

 At the NAB trade show in April 2006, a second service launch was announced by SES Americom, Aloha Partners and Reti Radiotelevisive Digitali.
 Titled Hiwire Mobile Television, the service is set to begin trials in Las Vegas in Q4 2006.
 Hiwire owns two 6 MHz channels of spectrum at 700 MHz covering most of the country.

 In Albania, DigitAlb and GrassValley launched the service on 20 December 2006, with free access up to the end of 2008.
 The package consists of 16 channels and covers 65% of the territory as of August 2007.
+The service ended in October 2010.

 In Vietnam, VTC launched nationwide service on 21 December 2006.
 Similar issue to Smart in Philippines, the system was supporting only few Nokia handsets that limited the take-off of the service.

 O_{2} Ireland commenced a trial in March 2007 with a single high site 1.2 kW transmitter at Three Rock covering the greater Dublin area.

 In France, Spain and South Africa nationwide service launch is planned for 2008 or 2009, However, the unavailability of the UHF frequencies keeps on delaying services launches.

 In Austria DVB-H is available since the start of UEFA Euro 2008 as result of a joint effort between Media Broad and the mobile operators 3 and Orange.
 The service was switched off at the end of 2010.

 In Morocco, the service has been launched in May 2008.

-In Switzerland DVB-H is available since the start of UEFA Euro 2008 thanks to Swisscom.
+In Switzerland, DVB-H was available from the start of UEFA Euro 2008 from Swisscom until 2010.

-In Germany the future of DVB-H is still unknown due to continuous issues with the license and open questions about the business model, in particular which role operators play in it and if they are willing to do so.
+In Germany, the future of DVB-H is still unknown due to continuous issues with the license and open questions about the business model, in particular which role operators play in it and if they are willing to do so.

 In China, two companies have been issued licenses by the government, Shanghai Media Group and China Central Television.
 Trials are currently underway, services were expected to be launched before the 2008 Beijing Olympics.
 However, in this country, China Multimedia Mobile Broadcasting (CMMB) is the standard the most deployed in 2008.